Identitry/home-ops/docs/specification.md

 - Intel Device Plugin Operator for iGPUs, will be removed when K8s 1.34 with stable DRA is deployed ✅
 - Cozy NFS Driver (CSI NFS Driver for Kubernetes) - For being able to connect to storage on truenas-stor. ✅
 - Media NFS PVs (Read Write/Read Only) ✅
-- Reflector - Tool for syncing certs/config maps between namespaces, mainly use for syncing wildcard TLS cert. ✅
+- Reflector - Tool for syncing certs and config maps between namespaces, mainly use for syncing wildcard TLS cert. ✅

 ### Apps